Understand and Reduce Nutrient Gaps with Real Food Choices

 Tip-Top Food™ is an educational nutrition reference tool, not medical advice or individualized dietary recommendations.
 It supports personalized food exploration using standardized nutrient data.

-Below are answers to common questions about how Tip-Top Food™ works and how nutrient gaps are evaluated.
+Here are answers to common questions about how Tip-Top Food™ works and nutrient gap evaluation.